-- Step 1 The comparative inclusion limitation [section 6quat(1) and (1A)]. - Step 2 The comparative rate of tax on a foreign taxable capital gain limitation [paragraph (iB) of the proviso to section 6quat(1B)(a)]. - Step 3 The overall normal tax on taxable income limitation [section 6quat(1B)(a)].
+- Step 1 The comparative inclusion limitation [section 6quat(1) and (1A)]. - Step 2 Foreign tax limitation on specified foreign taxable capital gains [paragraph (iB) of the proviso to section 6quat(1B)(a)]. - Step 3 The overall normal tax on taxable income limitation [section 6 quat(1B)(a)].